ana-gujabidze/dockerized-python-cli-program/README.md

 ### Run Containers With Docker Compose

-Another option to run docker container it is by using this command
+Another option to run docker container it is by using this command after moving back to the root directroy
 ```
+cd ..
 docker compose up
 ```
 in the directory where docker compose file is located.